KdeepSidhu/Bank-Churn-Prediction/README.md

 After geting the data undestanding we move forward for the data cleaning or data engineering parts.
 In this data have lots have null values and there are many outliers we fill null values with some logical undestanding, delete unwanted columns, and standardize the data, encode the data also.
 - Remove unwanted Columns.
-- Fill Null values with analisys.
+- Fill Null values with analysis.
 - Remove outliers
 - create dummy variable for categorical data
 - Scale the data with min max scaler